panzerdp/dmitripavlutin.com/content/posts/118-closure-interview/index.md

 <details>
   <summary>Expand answer</summary>

-A simple rule to identifying a closure is checking whether the function accesses variables from the outer scopes.

 1) `clickHandler` *closes* over the variable `countClicks` from the outer scope.
 2) `immediate` *doesn't close* because it doesn't access any variables from the outer scope.
 3) `delayedReload` *closes* over the global variable `location` being accessed from the global scope (aka the outermost scope).